Speaker Resistance Calculator-Series/Parallel

 For four speakers (8Ω each), grouped into two parallel pairs:

-Why Resistance Matter?
+Why does Resistance Matter?

-• Damage speakers
+• Damage to the speakers

-Measuring Speaker Resistance
+Measuring Speaker Resistance with a Multimeter

 1. Disconnect the speaker from the amplifier.